Thoracic Spine Health Foundation

 We are building a database of cases of thoracic herniated discs, and partnering with researchers to advance knowledge on conditions caused by these injuries

-We maintain a blog, elevating the voices of people whose pain has been dismissed, to share their journies and tell their stories, because pain shouldn't be invisible
+We maintain a Subreddit, elevating the voices of people whose pain has been dismissed, to share their journies and tell their stories, because pain shouldn't be invisible